 What about the first publication’s rights to your article?
 So far, every magazine that has taken my work for free has at least had the decency to relinquish all rights back to the writer after publication.

 Writing articles for free generally means you are free to sell them elsewhere.
-Before you give away an article, be sure that you do not away your rights to do this.
+Before you give away an article, be sure that you do not give away your rights to do this.

 Travel writers get paid in different ways.
 You can get paid for your words when you write the article and it gets published.

-Experienced travel writers know how to parlay their print and online travel assignments to cover their hotel, meals, entry to tourist attractions, and sometimes their airfare.
+Experienced travel writers know how to parlay their print and online travel assignments to cover their hotel, meals, tours, entry to tourist attractions, and sometimes their airfare.

 Would you consider writing an article for free in this case?